hku/aigc-webui/README.md

 ### For Windows User

-You can **automatically install** this project  by simply double-clicking the `webui.bat` after downloading this project, or you may choose to install it manually by yourself:
+You can **automatically install** and run this project  by simply double-clicking the `webui.bat` after downloading this project, or you may choose to install it manually by yourself:

 1. Install [nodejs](https://nodejs.org)
 2. Install [git](https://git-scm.com/download/win).